Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Benchmark Structure

 \subsubsection{Macroeconomics}

-The Macroeconomics environment we implement is a heterogeneous agent model with common noise developed by \citet{Krusell1998}, where prices are endogenously determined from the mean-field distribution.
+The Macroeconomics environment we implement is a heterogeneous agent model with common noise developed by \citet{krusell1998income}, where prices are endogenously determined from the mean-field distribution.
 The environment is long, but finite horizon, with a fixed initial mean-field distribution.
-We define the following tuple:

 The individual state space is two-dimensional—with interpretation of wealth and income—and the action space is one-dimensional, representing the proportion of its budget constraint that an agent chooses to consume.